 Maintenance and Repairs - Prompt reporting of maintenance and repair requests by each resident will keep residence hall costs to a minimum, therefore keeping student room fees low.
 Any maintenance or repair issues should be reported to any residence hall staff in the residence hall office and a Maintenance Work Order will be filled out by the resident.
 The residence hall staff will complete an on-line Maintenance Work Order with the appropriate department on campus depending on the nature of the maintenance and/or repair request.
 The University repaints all residence rooms on a regular schedule.
 Residents will be notified one week in advance if their rooms are to be painted during the school year.

 Room Occupancy - Students are assigned a room as space permits.
 If a student fails to occupy his/her assigned space on or before the first day of class, the assignment may be cancelled unless advance notice of late arrival, subject to approval, is given to the Office of Residence Life and Housing.
 All students are required to have a roommate.
-All new, incoming freshmen are required to reside in the freshmen designated residence hall(s) during their first year of attendance with the exception of older students who may request a different housing arrangement.
+All new, incoming freshmen are required to reside in the freshmen designated residence hall(s) during their first year of attendance with the exception of older students who may request a different housing arrangement depending on availability.
 During the winter break, all residence halls are closed.
 Special permission must be obtained from the Office of Residence Life and Housing to remain on campus.

 University Liability - Students are responsible for any property brought to school.
 The University cannot assume any responsibility for property damage or loss of property use, nor can it assume responsibility for harm caused by other students or their guests.
 It is strongly recommended that students take measures to protect valuable property and to insure any belongings before arriving at the University.
 A student's family may have a homeowner's or renter's insurance policy that extends to property located on campus, or an insurance policy can be purchased directly by students from any insurance agent.